MomsFriendlyDevCo/Debug/README.md

 @MomsFriendlyDevCo/Debug
 ========================
-Chainable log / debugging utility.
+Isomorphic chainable log / debugging utility.

+This module works in Node as well as the browser.

 CJS